sarvjeets/lakshmi/docs/lak.md

 Vanguard 401(k)  Vanguard Total Bond Market Index Fund Investor Shares     $227.60
 ```

-The steps above should create an output like this (except the Value column
+The steps above should create an output similar to this (except the Value
-which depends on the market value of the ETFs added).
+column which depends on the market value of the ETFs added).

 ## Help and usage